genomicsITER/RSV/README.md

 <a name="Illumina-protocol"></a>
 **Illumina-based protocol**

-One of the sequencing strategies followed for SARS-CoV-2 surveillance is the use of amplicons derived from primer pools designed by the ARTIC community following a tiling approach [4,5,6].
-However, this approach is not suitable for influenza viruses because of their mutational burden and higher variability.
-Besides, it is possible to use the so called universal primers taking advantage of the conserved promoter regions at the 5' and 3' ends of the influenza genome segments in order to amplify the entire genome using larger amplicons [7,8] (see the PCR-primers section).
+One of the sequencing strategies followed for SARS-CoV-2 surveillance is the use of amplicons derived from primer pools designed by the ARTIC community following a tiling approach [4,5]. ...
+[6] (see the PCR-primers section).

-Lin Y. et al. [9] have adapted the Illumina COVIDSeq™ Assay (RUO) kit to get the sequence of influenza A and B viral genomes.
-Their protocol uses a combination of two primer sets (references), follows the Illumina COVIDSeq™ Assay protocol with minor modifications, and the take advantage of the same reagents included in the kit: <a href="https://www.protocols.io/view/a-sequencing-and-subtyping-protocol-for-influenza-n2bvj8mrxgk5/v1">A sequencing and subtyping protocol for Influenza A and B viruses using Illumina® COVIDSeq™ Assay Kit</a> at <a href="https://www.protocols.io/view/a-sequencing-and-subtyping-protocol-for-influenza-n2bvj8mrxgk5/v1">protocols.io</a>.
+Davina-Nunez et al. [7] have adapted the Illumina COVIDSeq™ Assay (RUO) kit to get the sequence of RSV A and B genomes.
+Their protocol uses a combination of two nested primer sets covering both RSV-A and RSV-B in the same reaction, followed by the Illumina COVIDSeq™ Assay protocol with minor modifications, and taking advantage of the same reagents included in the kit: <a href="https://www.protocols.io/view/whole-genome-amplification-of-respiratory-syncytia-cvpbw5in.html">Whole-Genome Amplification of Respiratory Syncytial Virus (RSV) using Illumina CovidSeq reagents for Next-Generation Sequencing V.1</a> at <a href="https://www.protocols.io/view/whole-genome-amplification-of-respiratory-syncytia-cvpbw5in.html">protocols.io</a>.

-According to Lin Y. et al., this protocol provides accurate information for subtyping, lineage tracing, and antiviral resistance detection of influenza viruses.

 <hr>